 - You aren’t expected to pretend everything is fine.
 If you’re sad or struggling, tell someone.
 We find comfort in sharing.
 Tell others when you’re feeling down and having a hard time.

 - It’s time to let your child grow wings and fly.
 This a healthy development in both of your lives.
 You did a great job, and now they need to experience life on their own.
 Of course you miss them, but give them space to separate.

-- It’s still about them.
+- No guilt trips.
 Your children are building their own lives, but they’re still your children.
 Don’t give them a guilt trip to call you more.
 If you miss them, call and ask how they’re doing!